965644856/essence-robot/README.md

 # essence-robot
-no word is all words
+this is myfirst project on the internet